mschoenebeck/mschoenebeck/README.md

 ### Hybrid Exchange Engine

-A deterministic C++ trading engine that combines three native liquidity models inside one market:
+A live decentralized exchange powered by a deterministic C++ engine that combines three native liquidity models inside one market:

 - a central limit order book;
 - a constant-product AMM;